LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 Since we’ve declared that ``Cat`` implements ``IFeedable``, we have to provide an implementation for the ``Eat`` method, with the signature as specified in the interface definition.

+..
+TODO: add link to a relevant header in previous chapter on virtual and override intros

-Note that we do not use ``override`` since the class is *implementing* the method, rather than overriding it.
+Note the absence of the ``virtual`` and ``override`` keywords we used in inheritance.
+The class is *implementing* the interface, rather than extending it so different method rules apply.

 .. admonition:: Note